Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 We first provide in fig.~\ref{fig:Oh_sweep_snapshots} simulation snapshots showing the bag breakup process for $Oh = 10^{-4}$, $10^{-3}$, $10^{-2}$ and $5 \times 10^{-2}$ for a qualitative analysis, with $We = 15$ for all cases.
-It first be seen that as $Oh$ increases, the bag becomes more `flattened' and its surface area becomes smaller, and correspondingly the surrounding rim around the bag becomes more prominent.
-This implies that the inviscid model proposed by \cite{Jackiw2021} predicting the volume of the bag film and rim may need to be extended for a generalisation to the highly viscous regime.
+It is first seen that as $Oh$ increases from very low ($Oh \leq 0.005$) to moderate ($0.005 \leq Oh \leq 0.05$) values, the bag becomes more `flattened' and its surface area becomes smaller, and correspondingly the surrounding rim around the bag becomes more prominent.
+This implies that the inviscid model proposed by \cite{Jackiw2021} predicting the volume of the bag film and rim may need to be extended for a generalisation to the moderate-$Oh$ regime.
 Furthermore, it is observed that the ligament breakup behaviour changes significantly as the $Oh$ value increases.
 While at $Oh = 10^{-4}$ the receding liquid rims generate capillary waves propagating through the entire bag \citep{savva2009viscous}, and undergo destabilisation patterns similar to what we observed in fig.~\ref{fig:rim-destab-snapshots}, these are not found at higher $Oh$ values, which suggests that these phenomena are highly sensitive to viscous damping effects, and their contribution to fragment statistics becomes negligible with increasing $Oh$.
-At $Oh = 10^{-3}$, liquid ligaments typically show long periods of radial oscillation after being formed out of colliding hole rims, and then break up to form `primary' and `satellite' drops that differ significantly in their sizes.
-When $Oh$ increases to $10^{-2}$, it is found that far fewer satellite drops are produced from ligament breakup, and the `end-pinching' breakup mechanism comes to dominate as the ligaments now tend to break up on one end repeatedly and form small drops.
+At $Oh = 10^{-3}$, liquid ligaments typically show long periods of radial oscillation after their formation out of colliding hole rims, and then break up into `primary' and `satellite' drops that differ significantly in their sizes.
+When $Oh$ increases to the moderate value of $10^{-2}$, it is found that far fewer satellite drops are produced from ligament breakup, and the `end-pinching' breakup mechanism comes to dominate as the ligaments now tend to break up on one end repeatedly and form small drops.
 This may be because the ligaments can be stretched longer and thinner with a higher $Oh$, and the smaller ligament radius impedes the formation of satellite drops.
-According to \cite{vassallo1991satellite}, smaller radius of ligaments induces a larger pressure difference that pushes the free end back in the axial direction much quicker, hence preventing capillary pinch-off in the radial direction that produces the satellite drops.
+According to \cite{vassallo1991satellite}, smaller radius of ligaments induces a larger pressure difference that pushes their free ends back in the axial direction much quicker, hence preventing capillary pinch-off in the radial direction that produces the satellite drops.
 Further increasing $Oh$ to $5 \times 10^{-2}$ causes the ligaments to be stretched even thinner and produce smaller fragments once they break up, which is because increased viscosity smooths out the variation of the axial velocity along the ligament that drive the pinch-off events \citep{hu2021deformation}.
-Another side effect appearing at $Oh = 5 \times 10^{-2}$ is that fewer node fragments are observed to form, which is because the decreased bag area leaves smaller room for generation and mutual collision of more than three holes which produce node fragments. \cite{savva2009viscous} suggest that at even higher $Oh$ values the liquid rims will disappear, and the thickness of the entire bag film will correspondingly increase as the holes enlarge, although we do not reach this limit in our current numerical simulations.
+Another side effect appearing at $Oh = 5 \times 10^{-2}$ is that fewer node fragments are observed, which is because the decreased bag area leaves smaller room for generation and mutual collision of more than three holes which produce node fragments. \cite{savva2009viscous} suggest that at even higher $Oh$ values the liquid rims will disappear, and the thickness of the entire bag film will correspondingly increase as the holes enlarge, although we do not reach this limit in our current numerical simulations.